sr-murthy/continuedfractions/docs/sources/rational-points.rst

 The examples involving ``RP(F(3, 5), F(4, 5))`` and ``RP(F(5, 13), F(12, 13))`` yield the primitive Pythagorean triples :math:`(3, 4, 5)` and :math:`(5, 12, 13)` respectively because the underlying rational points :math:`\left(\frac{3}{5},\frac{4}{5}\right)` and :math:`\left(\frac{5}{13},\frac{12}{13}\right)` fall on the unit circle :math:`x^2 + y^2 = 1` and have numerators which are coprime.
 The example with ``RP(F(6, 10), F(8, 10))`` yields the non-primitive Pythagorean triple :math:`(6, 8, 10)` which happens to be a scalar multiple :math:`2\cdot(3, 4, 5)` of :math:`(3, 4, 5)`, but both are homogeneous coordinates for the same rational point :math:`\left(\frac{3}{5},\frac{4}{5}\right)`.

-Note that :py:attr:`~continuedfractions.rational_points.RationalPoint.homogeneous_coordinates` returns a :py:class:`~continuedfractions.rational_points.HomogeneousCoordinates` object, which is a simple :py:class:`tuple`-based wrapper for homogenous 3D rational coordinates: the individual components can be accessed from the object using descriptive labels, the coordinates can be scaled and re-scaled any number of times, and the original rational point can be recovered from the coordinates using the :py:meth:`~continuedfractions.rational_points.HomogeneousCoordinates.to_rational_point`, as the examples below demonstrate:
+The return value of :py:attr:`~continuedfractions.rational_points.RationalPoint.homogeneous_coordinates` is a :py:class:`~continuedfractions.rational_points.HomogeneousCoordinates` object, which is a simple :py:class:`tuple`-based wrapper for homogenous 3D rational coordinates: the individual components can be accessed from the object using descriptive labels, the coordinates can be scaled and re-scaled any number of times, and the original rational point can be recovered from the coordinates using the :py:meth:`~continuedfractions.rational_points.HomogeneousCoordinates.to_rational_point`, as the examples below demonstrate:

 .. code:: python